jmi3/OrbitalSim_Toolkit/README.md

 ## Contributions

 This project is currently **closed for external contributions without previous consultation**.
 Future updates will be managed by the project maintainer and specified contributors.
-To be added as contributor, please contact me on [jancervenan@gmail.com](mailto\:jancervenan@gmail.com).
+To be added as contributor, please contact me on [jancervenan@gmail.com](mailto\:jancervenan@gmail.com) as current development runs at private repository.

 ## License